openjusticeok/ojo-blog/README.md

 blogdown::build_site()
 ```

-Link to temp. deployment via Google storage bucket at https://www.openjusticeok.dev/
+### Link to temp. deployment: https://www.openjusticeok.dev/

-In order to update the Google Storage bucket, first run `blogdown::build_site()` to build the `/public` directory.
+~~In order to update the Google Storage bucket, first run `blogdown::build_site()` to build the `/public` directory.
 Then, run `gcloud-upload.sh` (requires `gsutil`) in order to clear the bucket and replace it with your new version of the site.
-Takes about ~10 minutes to finish settling, so don't worry if the website is broken at first after you update it.
+Takes about ~10 minutes to finish settling, so don't worry if the website is broken at first after you update it.~~

+Now we're just using Netlify.
+All you need to do to update the test deployment is merge into `main` of this repo.
+Netlify handles the rest!